-In the next chapter, we'll use parallax to measure how far away the moon, sun, and planets are.
+In the next chapter, we'll use parallax to measure how far away the moon and planets are, and triangulate the distance to the sun.
 We'll take the direct method to measure the extent of the Sun's Heliosphere.
+And we'll use geometry to determine how far away comets are.